DMU Regulations

 - First Sit: Where a student may attempt the module again in its entirety due to approved extenuating circumstances, including attending lectures and seminars.
 Marks for first sits are not capped.
 Essentially a retake of the module without registering an attempt.

-- General Option: To supplement the compulsory modules, students will normally be expected to pursue optional modules that constitute core knowledge but students select a required number of credits from a prescribed list of options in the specialist subject area(s).
+- General Option: To supplement the compulsory modules, students will normally be expected to pursue optional modules that constitute core knowledge, but students select a required number of credits from a prescribed list of options in the specialist subject area(s).
 [Students cannot redeem failure in optional modules via resit.
 Instead, students are required to retake failed options alongside their next level of study (proceed and trail).
 Students can opt to retake the failed module(s) or swap it for alternative optional module within the requirements of the overall programme, to the same credit value as the failed module(s) General Option modules do not count towards the SU award.

 - Handbook: A programme handbook shall be made available to each candidate at or before the commencement of studies.